 Peter Sattler’s Guantanamo Bay drama is a microcosmic look at the post-9/11 political milieu.
 Kristen Stewart plays Amy Cole, a bored, small-town girl who wanted to fight for her nation.
 But she is assigned the role of a prison guard at the notorious Guantanamo Bay detention camp.
 The Head Corporal who runs the prison warns the fresh recruits that Gitmo is a war zone.
 Subsequently, Cole meets the intrepid and overly talkative detainee Ali (A Separation fame Peyman Moaadi).

 She also forms an unlikely friendship with him.
 Cole initially looks at Ali with disdain, which later turns into compassion.
 Apart from handling the detainees, Cole is also forced to put up with misogynistic soldiers.
 Kristen’s clipped delivery and dissociative facade help her easily get into the character.
 Besides, her standoffish looks and subtle emotions bring a distinguished class to the role.

 4. Speak (2004)

-Jessica Sharzer’s indie drama gave Kristen Stewart, who plays a 14-year-old Melinda Sordino, her first leading role.
-Speak is a poignant tale of a traumatized teen, confronting her inner demons.
-Kristen enacts the character with astounding maturity, conveying the crushing torment through her eyes.
+Stewart performs with astounding maturity, her eyes conveying the crushing torment and despair.
 For the most part, director Jessica does a commendable job extracting a compelling yet non-melodramatic performance.
-Elizabeth Perkins as Melinda’s mother and Steve Zahn as the compassionate art teacher also ably support Kristen.
+Elizabeth Perkins as Melinda’s mother and Steve Zahn as the compassionate art teacher also ably support Kristen Stewart.

 1. Clouds of Sils Maria (2014)